With a projected field that lacks certainty and star power, Otto Porter has emerged as one of the better bets in the class.

 And as a natural small forward, he should be capable of defending perimeter scoring wings at the 2 and the 3 spots.

-Though Porter is averaging almost 16 points per game, he doesn't project as a go-to scorer at the next level.
-He's not a scorer who can create his own shot on the perimeter.
-Rather, he's an effective finisher off others' creativity.
+Though Porter averaged 16 points per game, he doesn't project as a go-to scorer at the next level.
+He's more of an effective finisher off others' creativity.

 Porter is a glue guy—someone you can stick into any lineup without disrupting the offensive rhythm.